ASTHA193/KBC/README.md

 # KBC
-Simple code of KBC using conition statement in which right answer to question continues the game and increase the prize money and wrong answer leads to loosening of the game.<br/>
+Simple code of KBC using conition statement in which right answer to question continues the game and increase the prize money and wrong answer leads to loosening of the game .<br/>
 [Way to the code](https://github.com/ASTHA193/KBC/commit/69273bfba097b91f50b56c8addbd49aada335c32)